TL;DR

 | Vulnerability scanning | Monthly. | Monthly + on-demand after significant change. |

-FedRAMP 20x — What Is Changing#
+FedRAMP 20x — What Is Changing

 The FedRAMP PMO has been modernising the programme under the label FedRAMP 20x.
 The direction of travel includes more automation of evidence collection, reduced reliance on lengthy SSPs, machine-readable control implementation (OSCAL), and faster authorisation timelines.

-FedRAMP 20x is changing both the process and the evidence formats.
+Note: FedRAMP 20x is changing both the process and the evidence formats.
 Providers building a Moderate package today should align early with the OSCAL automated-evidence approach rather than producing only narrative SSP content.

-When To Choose Moderate Over High#
+When To Choose Moderate Over High

 - Your target workloads are FIPS-199 Moderate — internal business systems, transactional services, most SaaS.